 The dashboard is divided into the following

-At a Glance: This gives a birds-eye view of statistics of the site such as posts, pages, comments, etc At a glance also provides information about the number of content on the site like the number of posts, pages, comments, etc. It also provides the current number of content on your WordPress and the current version of your WordPress.
+At a Glance: This gives a birds-eye view of statistics of the site such as posts, pages, comments, etc At a glance also provides information about the content on the site like the number of posts, pages, comments, etc. It also provides the current number of content on your WordPress and the current version of your WordPress.

-Dashboard Menu: The dashboard menu contains links to several administrative tools on your WordPress site such as Home, Updates, Post, Media, Comment, users, tools, settings.
+Dashboard Menu: The dashboard menu contains links to several administrative tools on your WordPress site such as Home, Updates, Post, Media, Comment, users, tools, and settings.